-I am one of the administrators of Yehoodi.com, the #1 online community for swing dance and lindy hop enthusiasts.
+In my off hours, I am the Editor-in-Chief and Community Manager of Yehoodi.com, the number one online community for swing dance and lindy hop enthusiasts.
 I co-hosted an online talk show called "SwingNation" with my friends Manu and Nicole, and co-produce live broadcasts from international dance events.
 It's a lot of work and a lot fun.

-I dance a lot, currently lindy hop and house dance.
-The Bay Area is the richest locus of dance communities and networks I've ever experienced!
+Dancing is a lifelong passion of mine.
+I currently focus on lindy hop, vernacular jazz, house dance, tap and waacking.
+The Bay Area is the richest locus of dance communities and networks I've ever experienced.